kvellian/data_viz/README.md

 ## Data Cleaning

-During the data cleaning process, 578 missing values (NAs) were identified.
+578 missing values (NAs) were identified during the data-cleaning process.

 Collaboration with our team, GraphGurus:
 - Performed by Francisco Lozano: KNN Imputation to clean missing square footage, # of stories, and year built.